Elvis fans in front of the Graceland Mansion

 Listen to more live music.
 Because: Memphis

-Memphis’ modern musicians riff on the past, creating new, original music (see: Dead Soldiers, John Paul Keith and Southern Avenue, to start).
-Catch these and other local standouts at cozy Lafayette’s Music Room and even cozier Bar DKDC, restaurant/bars with buzzy outdoor spaces including Railgarten and Loflin Yard and the Levitt Shell, where Elvis first lit up a live audience.
+Memphis’ modern musicians riff on the past, creating new, original music (give this playlist a listen).
+Catch these and other local acts at historic Lafayette’s Music Room, intimate/quirky Bar DKDC, restaurant/bars with buzzy outdoor spaces including Railgarten and the Overton Park Shell, where Elvis played his first paid gig and you can catch months' worth of free concerts every year.

 You'll find live music all over town.
 Check out our events calendar to see who's playing.

-Experience the Mighty Mississippi in Downtown Memphis.
-Watch it go by from the grassy roof or splashground at Beale Street Landing.
-Take a sightseeing cruise with Memphis Riverboats.
+From Downtown Memphis, take a narrated sightseeing cruise on the Mississippi River with Memphis Riverboats.
 Join a paddling excursion with Kayak Memphis.
 Walk/bike/run Big River Crossing, the Mississippi’s longest pedestrian bridge.
 Downtown rooftops create unforgettable views too, especially the glass-floored observation deck of Bass Pro Shops at the Pyramid

 Hang with the locals.

-For an ultra-authentic experience, venture into Memphis neighborhoods that mix residential space with fun stuff to do.
+For an ultra-authentic experience, venture into Memphis neighborhoods that mix residential space with restaurants, shops and live music venues.
 Shop for artful accessories and modernist pottery on Broad Avenue.
 Pick up Memphis-made tomes and vinyl at Cooper-Young’s indie book and record stores.
-Sample restaurants in Overton Square and the newly renovated Crosstown Concourse.
-Eat, shop and photograph your way through the gritty/colorful South Main Historic Arts District
+Sample restaurants in Overton Square and Crosstown Concourse.
+Eat, shop and photograph your way through the colorful South Main Historic Arts District, where you can hop on one of Memphis' iconic trolleys.

 Want to eat like a local in Memphis, too?